Byron/gitoxide/DEVELOPMENT.md

 - `make fmt`
 - thanks clippy

+Please refrain from using `chore:` or `refactor:` prefixes as for the most part, users of the API don't care about those.
+When a `refactor` changes the API in some way, prefer to use `feat`, `change`, `rename` or `remove` instead, and most of the time the ones that are not `feat` are breaking so would be seen with their _exclamation mark_ suffix, like `change!`.

+### Reasoning

+Commit messages are used for guiding `cargo smart-release` to do most of the release work for us.
+This includes changelog generation as well as picking the right version bump for each crate.

+## Commit splitting on breaking changes.

+Knowing that `cargo smart-release` is driven by commit messages and affects their versions with per-crate granularity, it becomes important to split edits into multiple commits to clearly indicate which crate is actually broken.

+Typical patterns include making a breaking change in one crate and then fix all others to work with it.
+For changelogs to look proper and version bumps to be correct, the first commit would contain only the breaking changes themselves, like "rename: `foo()` to `bar()`", and the second commit would contain all changes to adapt to that and look like "adapt to changes in `<crate name>`".

 ## Commit History

 We generally follow a 'track everything' approach and there is a lot of freedom leading to more commits rather than less.
 There